-With the IoT, every device is connected to each other and the abstraction between them are established through the cloud infrastructure.
+With the IoT, every device is connected to each other and the abstraction between them is established through the cloud infrastructure.
 As a result, no controller is assigned to a particular plant.
-Rather, at a time there will be a controller ready to take the control of several plants.
-This particular controller can moreover play the role of a backup controller for others at the same time, as illustrated in Fig. 4.
-The number of plants that each controller can control depends on the computational complexity of the control algorithm and processing capability of the control processor.
-With rapid advancements in the very-large-scale integration (VLSI) design and hardware manufacturing, embedded computer boards are becoming more powerful with better multitasking capability.
-Consequently, in the dependable control framework, a certain controller can be deployed to simultaneously control multiple plants while keeping the required integrity level and redundancy to achieve system reliability, fault tolerance and network resilience.
+Rather, at a time there will be a controller ready to take control of several plants.
+This particular controller can, moreover, play the role of a backup controller for others at the same time, as illustrated in Fig. 4.
+The number of plants that each controller can